sidgurun/Lya_zelda/docs/Tutorial_ideal.rst

           >>> LyaRT_Grid = Lya.load_Grid_Line( Geometry )

 This contains all the necessary information to compute the line profiles.
-To learn more about the grids of line profiles go to ............
+To learn more about the grids of line profiles go to :doc:`Installation <installation>` .

 Now let's define the parameters of the shell model that we want. these are five: